+The law on nullities.
 The actual consequences may well be that the contract becomes unattractive or even loss generating.
 A thoughtful solution would address the reverse side.
-See for example the Draft Common Frame of Reference, extensively providing that (a) the nullity of a contract must be reduced to the very minimum of what is absolutely necessary to give effect to the infringed statutory principle; and (b) the effects of such nullity must be minimised, with the power granted to the court to impose a remedy that is an appropriate and proportional response to the infringement, having regard to all relevant circumstances (see DCFR Art.
+See for example the Draft Common Frame of Reference (DCFR), extensively providing that (a) the nullity of a contract must be reduced to the very minimum of what is absolutely necessary to give effect to the infringed statutory principle; and (b) the effects of such nullity must be minimised, with the power granted to the court to impose a remedy that is an appropriate and proportional response to the infringement, having regard to all relevant circumstances (see DCFR Art.
 II.7:301 ff.).

 Section 3: Infringement of fundamental principles or mandatory rules II. – 7:301: Contracts infringing fundamental principles A contract is void to the extent that:

 (a) it infringes a principle recognised as fundamental in the laws of the Member States of the European Union; and

 (b) nullity is required to give effect to that principle.

 II. – 7:302: Contracts infringing mandatory rules (1) Where a contract is not void under the preceding Article but infringes a mandatory rule of law, the effects of that infringement on the validity of the contract are the effects, if any, expressly prescribed by that mandatory rule.

 (2) Where the mandatory rule does not expressly prescribe the effects of an infringement on the validity of a contract, a court may;

 (a) declare the contract to be valid;